RealAhmedKhairi/trip-planner/README.md

 ## License

-This project was developed for academic purposes at Helwan University.
+This project is licenced under the ISC licence.